 A placeholder is a boilerplate container that you can use to fill in with some sort of content.
 When you launch PowerPoint, you will see those distinctive boxes that invite you to add some content.
 Haven't you noticed the "Click to add title" suggestions?
 All these boxes are placeholders.
 When selected, these boxes have a grey border around them, as shown in Figure 1 below.

 Figure 1: Part of a new slide showing placeholders with grey borders

 All of PowerPoint's built-in slide layouts except the Blank layout contain placeholders.
 PowerPoint provides several placeholders that can contain various types of content such as text, tables, charts, pictures, clip art, SmartArt diagrams, or media clips.
-If you add a new slide based on the Title and Content layout, you'll find two placeholders -- one for the slide title and the other for any single content type (see Figure 1, above).
-Each of the default layouts comprises a collection of various placeholders -- if none of the available layouts work for you, you can create you own with custom placeholder(s), as explained in the following steps:
+If you add a new slide based on the Title and Content layout, you'll find two placeholders: one for the slide title and the other for any single content type (see Figure 1, above).
+Each of the default layouts comprises a collection of various placeholders.
+If none of the available layouts work for you, you can create your own with custom placeholder(s), as explained in the following steps:

 Figure 3: Slide Layouts within Slide Master view

 - Add a new Slide Layout and make sure it is selected.
 We will add one or more placeholders to this layout.
 Optionally, you can follow these same steps to add placeholders to any of the existing Slide Layouts.
 For this tutorial we have selected the newly inserted slide layout, as shown in Figure 4.